← Playbook hub

 Operating Model & Stack

 Two parts that belong together: the team that runs content engineering, and the stack it runs on.
-Work through it to stand both up in the right order — shape the Content Services Organization, write the roles (the keystone being the modular content architect), resource it for the scale you actually have, then choose the 5-layer stack to fit and keep it running day to day.
+Work through it to stand both up in the right order.
+Shape the Content Services Organization, write the roles (the keystone is the modular content architect), resource it for the scale you actually have, then choose the 5-layer stack to fit and keep it running day to day.

 Duration